 You use these templates when you don't know where to start.
 Instead of opening PowerPoint and starting at a blank canvas, download an Elements PowerPoint slide deck and be immediately inspired by the themes and slide designs.

 Examples of Using PowerPoint Slide Templates

 Many people hesitate to use pre-built slides because they don't understand how they can be used.
 Presentations from Elements come with content already on the slides?

 The key is to approach that pre-built content as placeholders.
 Each slide has elements that are worth using, but that doesn't mean that you've got to use it as-is.
 Instead, start with one of these placeholder slides and add your own content to use it to its potential.

 Below, you can see an example of modifying a slide from a template that I grabbed from Elements.
 It started as a slide with too many points and text boxes.
 With a simple modification to add my own app image and reduce the content on the slide, it's now ready to be shared with an audience.

 Use these starting slides as a major advantage over designing from scratch.
 Templates from Elements help you strike that balance between customization and professional design.

 This PowerPoint presentation deck tutorial showcased some of my favorite resources and tips for building a PowerPoint slide deck.
 There's still plenty more to learn to help you rapidly build out a slide deck that you feel confident showing to an audience.

-Check out these other tutorials and template round-ups to help you learn PowerPoint:
+Check out these other helpful PowerPoint tutorials to help you learn more about making effective presentations:

 - Microsoft PowerPointHow to Make PPT Slide Layouts in Microsoft PowerPointAndrew Childress